Proto-Protestants

 A Protestant is a Christian who confesses the Protestant Reformation’s two defining convictions—often summarized as the formal and material principles of the Reformation:

-A proto-Protestant, therefore, is a Christian who lived before the Protestant Reformation, yet clearly teaches, emphasizes, or anticipates these same two convictions.
+A proto-Protestant, therefore, is a Christian who lived before the Protestant Reformation yet clearly taught, emphasized, or anticipated one or both of these same convictions.

 Church history is the providential story of God faithfully preserving His people and His gospel across all ages, never allowing His Church to die or disappear.
 Protestants reject the common caricature that the true Church vanished after the apostles and was only “revived” in the sixteenth century; rather, they affirm that Christ has always preserved His Church, even amidst periods of institutional corruption or doctrinal distortion.

-The early Church is viewed as fundamentally grounded in Scripture, proclaiming salvation by God’s grace through faith in Christ with later centuries gradually introducing theological accretions that sometimes clouded—but never eradicated—the gospel.
+The early Church is viewed as fundamentally grounded in Scripture, proclaiming salvation by God’s grace through faith in Christ, while the centuries that followed—especially in the medieval period—saw the gradual rise of theological accretions that sometimes obscured—but never extinguished—the gospel.

-The Protestant Reformation is therefore understood not as the birth of the Church or the creation of new doctrine, but as a recovery and clarification of apostolic teaching—especially the supremacy of Scripture and justification through faith alone—drawing consciously upon both the Bible and voices from earlier Church history.
+The Protestant Reformation is therefore understood not as the birth of the Church or the creation of new doctrine, but as a recovery and clarification of apostolic teaching—especially regarding sola Scriptura and sola fide—drawing consciously upon both the Bible and voices from earlier Church history.

 In this view, Church history is neither a story of total apostasy nor of uninterrupted purity, but a providential narrative in which God continually reforms His Church by bringing her back to His Word.